-The current P/E ratio for Darden Restaurants stock as of Jun 8, 2026 is 20.59.
-This is calculated based on the TTM EPS of $9.52 and the stock price of $196 per share.
-The PE ratio has decreased by 4.3% from its last 4 quarters average of 21.5.
+The current P/E ratio for Darden Restaurants stock as of Jun 30, 2026 is 21.64.
+This is calculated based on the TTM EPS of $9.52 and the stock price of $206.01 per share.
+The current PE ratio is about the same compared to the last 4 quarters average.

 The average historical PE ratio of Darden Restaurants for the last ten years is 20.53.
-The current price-to-earnings ratio of 20.59 is in line with the historical average.
+The current price-to-earnings ratio of 21.64 is 5% more than the historical average.
 Analyzing the last ten years, DRI's PE ratio reached its highest point in the May 2021 quarter at 29.65, when the price was $143.23 and the EPS was $4.83.
 The lowest point was recorded in the May 2022 quarter, when it reached 16.9 with a price of $126.04 and an EPS of $7.46.

 Maximum annual increase: 94.66% in 2016